 The expressions of $\vg_t$ and $\mH_t$ in the algorithm are inspired from Lemma~\ref{lem:P-smooth} and \ref{lem:Ph-smooth}.
-The smoothness of $\nabla P(\vx)$ and $\nabla^2 P(\vx)$ allow the total complexity of AGD iteration of the algorithm has a reasonable upper bound.
-Our theoretical analysis will show the break condition in Line \ref{line:break} must be attained in no more than $\fO(\kappa^{1.5}\sqrt{\rho}\eps^{-1.5})$ number of iterations.
-We can also show a small $\norm{\vs_t^*}$ will lead to desired approximate second-order stationary point of $P(\vx)$.
-Hence, using AGD to optimize the corresponding $f(-f(\vx_t+\vs_t^*),\vy)$ with respect to $\vy$ achieves an approximate local minimax point of $f(\vx,\vy)$.
+The smoothness of $\nabla P(\vx)$ and $\nabla^2 P(\vx)$ allow the total complexity of AGD iteration of the algorithm has the desired upper bound.
+Our theoretical analysis show the termination condition in Line 7 of Algorithm \ref{alg:MCN} can be attained in no more than $\fO(\kappa^{1.5}\sqrt{\rho}\eps^{-1.5})$ number of iterations.
+We also show that a small $\norm{\vs_t^*}$ will lead to a desired approximate second-order stationary point of $P(\vx)$.
+Hence, using AGD to optimize $f(\vx_t+\vs_t^*,\vy)$ with respect to $\vy$ generates an approximate local minimax point of $f(\vx,\vy)$.